17 Christmas Baby Announcement Ideas: Captions, Wording, Photos & More!

 Christmas Pregnancy Announcement Ideas

 Sharing your pregnancy beyond just your closest friends and family is so exciting — letting everyone in on your happy little secret can make it all feel more real, and it can be a special way to bond with those you care about most.
-So why not go a little over-the-top with your announcement?
+So why not go a little over the top with your announcement?
 Here we share a few fun ideas.

 1. SHARE THE HAPPY NEWS IN YOUR CHRISTMAS CARD

 If you’re ready to share the happy news with your community, let your Christmas card double as a pregnancy announcement!
-(This is also a great excuse to kick off a tradition of sending Christmas cards — imagine how different next year’s will look once baby is here!)
+(This is also a great excuse to kick off a tradition of sending Christmas cards — imagine how different next year’s will look once the baby is here!)
 Minted offers a huge variety of photo Christmas card designs that can be customized with wording and photos that announce you’re expecting.

 2. GIFT YOUR CLOSE FAMILY A PICTURE OF YOUR SONOGRAM